Raj-RR1/JudgePass/README.md

 ### What it does

-- Loads encrypted judge metadata (rubric, prompts) from 0G Storage, accessible only to the INFT owner or authorized wallets. 🔑
+- Loads encrypted judge metadata (rubric, prompts) from blockchain contract, accessible only to the INFT owner. 🔑
-- Runs scoring via 0G Compute using single‑use headers and TEE (TeeML) verification.
+- Runs AI scoring via 0G Compute Network (with graceful fallback when services unavailable).
 - Saves immutable scorecards (scores, justification, provider, verification flag) to 0G Storage and returns a root hash.
-- Supports code judging through optional .zip uploads with structured summaries.
-- Enables multi‑judge “ensemble” scoring with tier‑weighted aggregation and a dispute flow.
-- Provides judge profiles (tier, price, traits) and a simple marketplace for listing/purchasing INFT judges. 🛒
+- Requires wallet signature verification for all operations to ensure proper authentication.
+- Provides intelligent model selection for AI inference when multiple models are available.

 ---